Zippers: Uniform actions

 However such elements do not always exist!
 As a concrete example, let $G=\langle a,b\rangle$ where $a:t \to 2t$ and $b$ has compact support.
 For suitable choice of $b$ the action of $G$ has no global fixed point, and we may always conjugate the action to be almost periodic.
 However, for every element $g\in G$ either the exponent of $a$ (i.e.\/ the number of $a$s in $g$ counted with sign) is zero in which case $g$ has compact support, or the exponent is nonzero in which case $g$ or $g^{-1}$ takes a compact interval properly inside itself.
 In either case $g$ has a fixed point. \end{example}

-Three manifold groups which are left orderable are often left orderable in many different ways.
+Three manifold groups which are left orderable are often left orderable in many different ways, and consequently admit many interesting actions on $\R$.
 Therefore we make the following:

 \begin{conjecture} Let $M$ be a closed 3-manifold.
-If $\pi_1(M)$ is left orderable, it admits a left order associated to a faithful almost periodic action with up elements. \end{conjecture}
+If $\pi_1(M)$ is left orderable, it admits a faithful almost periodic action with up elements. \end{conjecture}

 \begin{example} Any action on $\R$ with no global fixed points obtained by lifting an action on $S^1$ has many up elements.
-An action on the leaf space of a uniform $\R$-covered foliation therefore has many up elements.
-There are examples known \cite{Calegari_nonuniform} of $\R$-covered foliations of hyperbolic 3-manifolds which are not uniform, but for these actions on $\R$ there are many up elements too. \end{example}
+An $\R$-covered foliation is said to be {\em uniform} if pairs of leaves in the universal cover are a bounded Hausdorff distance apart; Thurston showed \cite{Thurston_circles_I} that such a foliation may always be blown down to a slithering (compare with Example~\ref{example:slitherings}), and therefore the action of the fundamental group on the leaf space has many up elements.
+There are examples known \cite{Calegari_nonuniform} of $\R$-covered foliations of hyperbolic 3-manifolds which are not uniform (in this sense), but for these actions on $\R$ there are many up elements too. \end{example}